-The key findings of the EIS are:
+The key findings of the EIS and Supplementary EIS are:

 - The Project will allow delivery of coal to the Port of Hay Point at a significantly increased rate to match demand for rail transport capacity. - Landholders whose land is required for the Project will be financially compensated in accordance with Government policy. - The potential land use benefits of the Project will outweigh the direct property impacts and other potential land use impacts. - The Project complies with the planning intentions of the Sarina Shire Council Planning Scheme and will comply with the applicable Commonwealth and State legislation. - The Project requires a Material Change of Use development approval under the Sarina Shire Council Planning Scheme.
 Other environmental approvals are also required. - Soils within the project area range from medium to very high potential risk of dispersion.
 Erosion and sediment control measures will be implemented to protect soils from potential erosion. - Potential Acid Sulfate Soils occur within the area.
 Potential impacts from disturbance of these soils will be mitigated by minimising exposure in high risk areas and by implementing an Acid Sulfate Soil Management Plan during construction. - Land use changes, extension of engineered landforms and construction activities will impact on the formation, structure and potential stability of topographical features within the project area.
 Mitigation of these impacts will be achieved through design for landscaping, revegetation and engineering ground improvements. - Areas of exposed sandy/silty clays, sandy silts, clayey gravels, clayey/silty sands may experience trafficking problems during construction, particularly after periods of rainfall.
 Ground improvement and preparation measures will be implemented prior to construction to mitigate the potential impacts to construction programmes. - The potential impacts from settlement will be mitigated through design of appropriate ground treatment and improvement measures as an outcome of further geotechnical investigations. - A number of areas of concern were identified in relation to the potential for existing contamination within the project area and land directly adjoining.
 Further investigations will be required to assess the potential risk of these areas prior to construction and site disturbance. - Drainage lines and areas of vegetation to be retained are vulnerable to potential contamination resulting from material storage and construction site activities.
-Mitigation of these impacts will be achieved through appropriate siting of construction sites and material storage areas away from vulnerable or sensitive locations. - The construction of the rail infrastructure and associated road works will result in the removal of approximately 10.1 ha of terrestrial vegetation and 0.2 ha of marine plants.
-While 10.3 ha of native vegetation will be cleared for the Project, this is mitigated by: - Supplementary planing which may be possible along the remaining riparian vegetation along Elizabeth and Willy Creeks. - Avoiding areas which may contain rare and threatened flora.
+Mitigation of these impacts will be achieved through appropriate siting of construction sites and material storage areas away from vulnerable or sensitive locations. - The construction of the rail infrastructure and associated road works will result in the removal of approximately 10.1 ha of terrestrial vegetation and 107 m of marine plants.
+The clearing of native vegetation will be mitigated by: - Supplementary planting adjacent to the remaining riparian vegetation along Elizabeth and Willy Creeks (within land owned by QR). - Avoiding areas which may contain rare and threatened flora. - Providing a 20 m vegetation buffer adjacent to Plane Creek. - Providing a vegetated riparian zone along the high flow bypass channel between Elizabeth and Willy Creeks.